 The change from being in investment banking to education is probably one of the best thing that has happened in my career.

 I have three children, with the eldest son at university, and the second son at boarding school.
 Both are in UK and alumni of Renaissance College.
 My youngest daughter is kindergarten age.
-With three children, there has never been a dull moment at the weekends over the last 17 years!
+With three children, there has never been a dull moment at the weekends over the last 19 years!